-Coffee retailers and roasters have the power to spread awareness about issues that confront coffee farmers and their families.
-For coffee consumers, these companies are the portal to the specialty coffee industry.
-They provide community gathering places.
-They’re led by creative entrepreneurs who understand the challenges of running a small business — and, much like the coffee farmers we work with, they appreciate all the work that goes into producing and delivering a high quality product.
+Everyone in our community – especially coffee retailers and roasters – has the power to spread awareness about challenges faced by coffee farmers that threaten livelihoods.
+For consumers, coffee companies are the portal to high quality coffee and the people who grow it.
+Coffee shops are community gathering places, led by creative entrepreneurs who understand the challenges of running a small business — much like the coffee farmers we work with.
+Our partners in the specialty coffee industry are important advocates for farmers, because they know how much work goes into producing and delivering high quality coffee.

-How can creative, generous, entrepreneurial coffee companies work with us?
-Here are just a few ways.
+How can a creative, generous, entrepreneurial coffee company work with us?
+Become a Sustaining Partner.

-As a Sustaining Partner, you’ll receive a fabulous Food 4 Farmers t-shirt – made from coffee fiber – with your logo, along with those of other Sustaining Partners.
-Your company will be featured on our website and social media pages for 3 months following your donation, with a link to your website and social media pages.
+Your company will be featured on our website and social media pages, with a link to your website and social media pages.
 Most important, you’ll be making a real difference to the families who grow the high quality coffee we all love and depend on to start our day.
 It’s a win, win all around!

 Sell your used coffee sacks